 Red Rock Canyon State Park in California is a hidden desert gem for desert hiking and camping.
 Just outside of Los Angeles, this secret spot is amazing!
-If you are visiting Red Rock Canyon soon, here are all of the details you need for hiking Red Rock Canyon, camping Red Rock Canyon, and driving through this beautiful desert park!
+If you are visiting Red Rock Canyon State Park soon, here are all of the details you need for hiking in Red Rock Canyon, camping Red Rock Canyon, and driving through this beautiful desert park!

 Pin Me For Later!

-So when I stumbled across Red Rock Canyon State Park, on the border of the Mojave Desert, I wondered why I had never heard of it before?
+So when I stumbled across Red Rock Canyon State Park, I wondered why I had never heard of it before?

 Somehow, Red Rock Canyon State Park has largely escaped detection, even from those who have lived in Southern California their entire lives.
 As someone who goes hiking and camping fairly frequently, this obscure spot – roughly two hours north of Los Angeles – is a true hidden gem.

 If you are thinking of heading to Red Rock Canyon State Park, here is all of the information yo need to know!

 You May Also Like: Things to Do in the Mojave Desert